 Tie the knot by first creating a loop in the thicker line.
 Pass the end of the thinner line through the loop, leaving enough of a lead for wrapping.
 Wrap the thin line around both sides of the loop 10 times, and then pass the end of the thin line back through the center of the loop.
 Pull both ends of the line until the knot is secure.
 You may need to add lubrication to allow the lines to slip over each other and create a snug fit.

-Using the right knot in the right conditions is just as important as choosing the proper rod, reel, and tackle for your fishing expedition.
+Using the right knot in the right conditions is just as important as choosing the best fishing shirt, proper rod, reel, and tackle for your fishing expedition.
 Add these five specialty knots to your repertoire to increase your chances of landing a trophy fish.